InvisibleWrench/FlutterMidiCommand/README.md

   }
 }
 ```

+### BLE lifecycle

+Configure the optional BLE transport once per application MIDI session, before
+reading `onMidiSetupChanged` or `onMidiDataReceived`.
+Those getters merge the
+streams that are available when they are read; a subscription created before
+`configureBleTransport` does not later acquire the BLE stream.

+`startBluetooth()` initializes the Bluetooth subsystem but does not start a
+scan.
+It is idempotent, and a later call can complete without producing another
+`onBluetoothStateChanged` event.
+The state stream reports transitions and does
+not replay the current value to a new listener.
+After initialization, inspect
+`bluetoothState` directly and explicitly call
+`startScanningForBluetoothDevices()` when it is `BluetoothState.poweredOn`.

+Subscribe to setup changes before starting a scan, then fetch an initial
+`devices` snapshot after starting it.
+Treat every `MidiSetupChange` value as a
+signal to refresh that snapshot; do not rely on setup events to provide initial
+state or contain the changed device.

+Keep `MidiCommand` and its BLE transport in an application/session-level owner
+rather than recreating or disposing them with individual routes.
+Scan start and
+stop are idempotent, but on affected Android devices avoiding stop/restart
+cycles around a BLE connection is still important; see the known issue below.

 `connectToDevice` completes when the MIDI path is ready for use, or throws.
 The default `awaitConnectionTimeout` is 30 seconds and covers the full connection-readiness flow, not just the initial radio/socket connection.
 For BLE MIDI this includes BLE connection, service discovery, pairing/bonding through native UI when required, notification subscription, and on Apple platforms the CoreMIDI handoff for bonded BLE MIDI devices.